 And many more!

-Pre-employment training will provide you a wealth of important inter-personal skills that will be useful for successful Co-op work terms, as well as the rest of your career.
-Co-op Office staff and guest speakers will present on topics including:
+Pre-employment training will provide a wealth of critical inter-personal skills that not only aid in successful Co-op work terms, but also as students launch their careers after graduation.
+The Program Office staff carefully design relevant training and resources on topics including:

 - Resume and cover letter writing skills